driantn/birthday-reminder/README.md

 ## Important

 For the reminder to work you will need to have Background Sync permission enabled in your browser.
-Better use Chrome browser for it
+Better use Chrome browser for it.

+Also after opening the page it will require permission for notifications and also you will need to install/add it to home screen for it to work.

 https://driantn.github.io/birthday-reminder/